GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-vertex.md

 Gravity Forms doesn't natively support taxes [for Pricing fields](https://docs.gravityforms.com/category/user-guides/pricing-fields/).
 You could use a [Product Calculation field](https://docs.gravityforms.com/product/) to calculate each product's tax, but there are limitations.
 For example, it can be challenging to update the calculations when you add/remove products in your form, the tax amount will be displayed in the line items (and not the totals section), and this method only supports tax-exclusive pricing.
 Thankfully, you have more feature-rich tax options available.

 All Gravity PDF Invoices natively support tax-inclusive pricing, and you are able to set individual tax rates for each product (or disable taxes for a product entirely).
-If you require tax-exclusive pricing, [the Gravity Perks eCommerce Fields perk includes a Tax field, and is fully supported by Gravity PDF Invoices](#gravity-forms-ecommerce-fields).
+If you require tax-exclusive pricing, [the Gravity Perks eCommerce Fields perk includes a Tax field](#gravity-forms-ecommerce-fields), and is fully supported by Gravity PDF Invoices.
+The [EU VAT for Gravity Forms plugin](https://geekontheroad.com/eu-vat-for-gravity-forms/) is another option that is well-supported, too.

 ![A screenshot of Vertex, with numbers one through seven positioned on the invoice area, and controlled by the numbered settings documented in the Tax Settings section.](https://resources.gravitypdf.com/uploads/2023/07/4-Tax-Settings-Vertex.png)